zaher2016/website/README.md

 bundle install
 ```

 5. Launch the server.
+The site will update as changes are made.
 ```
 bundle exec jekyll serve
 ```

-	The local site will update as changes are made.

 ## Contributing